ghostFaceKillah/vslam/WORK-LOG.md

 My own triangle rendering situation
 -----------------------------------------

+I needed simple (depth ignoring) rendering of triangles.
+I had vague hopes of speeding up the main 3d rendering loop by getting rid of the barycentric computation for each pixel for each triangle.
 I made my own triangle index finder situation.
-I need simple (depth ignoring) rendering of triangles, so taking into account that I had vague hopes of speeding up the main 3d rendering loop by getting rid of the barycentric computation for each pixel for each triangle, I did it.

 It has super failed, it seems!
 It takes 0.0045s for one triangle, which is 2 orders of magnitude slower then cv2.